For the complete documentation index, see llms.txt.

 Key Points

-• 1967 Six-Day War: Israel took West Bank, Gaza, East Jerusalem, Golan Heights, Sinai.
+• 1967 Six-Day War: Israel took West Bank, Gaza, East Jerusalem (annexed), Golan Heights, Sinai (returned 1979).
+Beginning of settler movement and occupation that endures.

-• Oslo Accords (1993, 1995): created Palestinian Authority; promised final-status talks that never concluded.
+• Oslo Accords (DOP September 1993, Oslo II September 1995): created Palestinian Authority with limited self-governance in Areas A and B; final-status talks never concluded.

 Iran